 - Fire HD 10 tablet

-How to start a Drop In from your Alexa device
+How to start a Drop In call

 You donât have to do all this from a smartphone, and, naturally, you can ask Alexa to Drop In on a device.
 To do this just say, âAlexa, Drop In on [insert the name of your speaker],â to start a call.
 This only works for devices within your home - to Drop In on wider contacts, things are done slightly differently.